 - date of disinfection

 - trade name

 - active ingredient

 - type of equipment

-- name of person applying the disinfecting agent

-- pre-planting interval

-- 2.9h
+- method

-- The grower has to comply with a pre-planting interval.
-There is written proof that there is compliance with a pre-planting interval in the case of soil disinfection.
-No N/A.
+- name of person applying the disinfecting agent - pre-planting interval - 2.9h The grower has to comply with a pre-planting interval.
+There is written proof that there is compliance with a - There is written proof that there is compliance with a pre-planting interval in the case of soil disinfection.

+No N/A